scristobal/TelegramGPT/README.md

 Set your [Telegram bot token](https://core.telegram.org/bots/features#creating-a-new-bot) with `TELOXIDE_TOKEN` and your [OpenAI API key](https://platform.openai.com/account/api-keys) with `OPENAI_API_KEY`.
 Access to `gpt-4` is required.

+You also need to setup a Redis database and set up `REDIS_URL`

 ## Run it locally

 Rename `.env.template` to `.env` and fill in with your secrets.
 Launch the bot with `cargo run`.
 If you don't have rust, you need to [install Rust](https://www.rust-lang.org/tools/install)